bernicecpz/Kumite-Scoring-Board/README.md

 Workaround: May choose to zoom in/out by 10-20%

 ## Potential Features
-*NOTE: These features are implemented and delivered at best-effort basis, depending on time availability.*
+*NOTE: These features will be implemented and delivered at best-effort basis, depending on time availability.*
 1. Switching of background (AO/AKA <-> AKA/AO)
     - To be according to the competitors' position at the start.
     - Switching the position of the background would enable the score-keeper to manage the scores more easily, regardless of the experience of the score-keeper